samvpillay-Tester/BB_QA_17Sep2021/2.UI_Automation/ReadMe.md

 -beyond searching for specific computers

 ### Tests do not currently include:
--Data creation via a currently exposed POST end point to reduce reliance on UI interactions -Cleanup of test data (again, due to lack of knowledge on any available API for data cleansing)
+-Cleanup of test data (again, due to lack of knowledge on any available API for data cleansing)